The English Major

 Undergraduate students may apply for admission into the College of Arts & Sciences after successfully completing 26 hours of academic work.
 For more information on the requirements for admittance to English, or any other A & S program, click here.

-At the time of application, you will need to declare English as your major and speak with the Arts & Sciences advisor for English majors, Kelly Neuschwanger.
-Please visit the College of Arts & Sciences Advisement Directory for more information and to schedule an appointment.
+At the time of application, you will need to meet with Arts and Sciences Advisement and declare English Studies as your major.
+Visit the College of Arts and Sciences Advisement website for more information and to schedule an appointment.

 Roadmap to the English Major